davidbailey95/bootstrap-webpack-hello-world/README.md

 > *If you just want to read the instructions, scroll down to the next header.*

-I created this project because I couldn't find any good existing documentation for how to set-up a Bootstrap 4 project using Webpack 4.
-I intend to use it as a reference when I create my own projects in the future, and hope others will also find it helpful for their projects.
+I created this project because I couldn't find any good existing documentation for how to setup a Bootstrap 4 project using Webpack 4.
+I intend to use it as a reference when I create my own projects in the future, and I hope others will also find it helpful for their projects.

 [Bootstrap's official documentation] for using Webpack is very poor since it doesn't explain all the steps properly, and misses out some steps altogether.
-Additionally, it describes the process for Webpack 3, rather than the latest version, 4.
+Additionally, it hasn't yet been updated for Webpack 4.

 [Bootstrap's official documentation]: https://getbootstrap.com/docs/4.0/getting-started/webpack/

-[Another project] exists which aims to demonstrate how to set-up a simple Bootstrap + Webpack project, although as with Bootstrap's official documentation this has some problems - it's outdated, so also uses Webpack 3, and doesn't have any instructions, only the finished result.
+[Another project] exists which demonstrates a bare-bones Bootstrap + Webpack project, but like Bootstrap's official documentation, this has some problems - it's outdated, so also uses Webpack 3, and doesn't provide any instructions (only the finished result).

-I spent a considerable amount of time trying to figure out how to create a project, even with access to both of the resources above and others, due to the changes with newer package versions and lack of detailed information from the resources.
+I spent a long time trying to figure out how to create a project, even with access to both of the resources above (and others), due to the changes with newer versions of dependent packages and lack of detailed information from the mentioned resources.

 [Another project]: https://github.com/xdvarpunen/webpackboot